Modern world

 -

-Sketch on authority or a definition of progressive.
+An outline on authority, or a definition of the progressive.

 Exile, migrants and the Holy Father (2)